TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 The look and feel is a good match for the standard cards.
 It supports line and bar graphs, multiple entities on the same card, and a host of options for controlling the layout and rendering.

 Unfortunately, there's no way to extract data points for an entity from attributes.
-I can use it to display a half-hourly bar chart for 24 hours of grid import.
+However, I can use it to display a half-hourly bar chart for 24 hours of grid import.

 {% include candid-image.html src="/assets/images/home-assistant/mini-graph-card.png" alt="Mini Graph Card displaying Grid Import bar chart" %}